 We’d heard there was a nice river walk area in Detroit, so that’s actually one of the first things we checked out.
 It’s a few miles long, and there were people walking, jogging, biking, and hanging out.
-The RiverFront is a fun area for kids too, as there is a splash pad and carousel.
+If you’re visiting Detroit with kids, the RiverFront is a fun area for kids too, as there is a splash pad and carousel.
 The carousel was handcrafted and features animals native to the Detroit River, like egrets and sturgeon.

 There’s also a part of the RiverFront that was turned into wetlands.
 As visitors walk on the trails through the wetlands, they can read signs that explain how important wetlands are for the Detroit River because they naturally remove pollutants from the water.

 The Detroit RiverFront is also a great place to catch a sunset!

 Visitors can experience all kinds of outdoor activities indoors thanks to the many simulators at the Outdoor Adventure Center.
 Try kayaking down a river, catching fish, or even riding a snowmobile.
 It’s considered one of the best things to do in Detroit with kids, but don’t worry, adults are sure to have fun here too!